Storyblok Raises $80M Series C - Read News

 The explosion of different devices, platforms, and apps is changing the way we consume and present content.

-Section titled So what is the status quo?
-Which CMS architectures currently exist, and what are the pros and cons of them?
 So what is the status quo?
 Which CMS architectures currently exist, and what are the pros and cons of them?

 Everybody knows those systems - maybe not by the name "Traditional" or "Coupled" CMS but if I say some brands like WordPress, Squarespace and so on.
 You can think of them like monoliths among the CMSes out there.
 From a more technical point of view, a coupled CMS consists of: